 Video conferencing can be done using a tablet, smartphone, laptop or desktop computer – any device with an integrated camera.
 You only need to download Zoom and a MyChart account.

 How is telehealth helpful during the coronavirus crisis?

 We've ramped up telehealth services substantially since the pandemic began.
 Our providers are using video visits with patients whenever appropriate.

 In addition, we now have a Virtual Acute Care Center to efficiently and safely assess patients with serious respiratory symptoms.
 We've equipped our emergency department teams with telehealth tool kits that include high-resolution cameras, speakers and microphones.
 This allows them to interview patients who have COVID-19 symptoms without being exposed.

 What do video visits cost, and does insurance cover them?

 - For patients with private insurance plans.
 California law requires private insurers to treat video visits the same way they do in-person office visits.
 Your plan should reimburse a video visit as it would a regular visit; co-pays and deductibles still apply.

 - For patients with Medi-Cal.
 Your video visits are covered.

 - For patients with Medicare.
 Until recently, Medicare would not cover these visits when patients were at home (as opposed to being at another doctor's office).
-In response to the coronavirus, that restriction has been dropped and Medicare is reimbursing video visits, at least for the time being.
+In response to the coronavirus, that restriction has been dropped and Medicare is reimbursing video visits through December 31, 2024.